 I always love flying the flag for Aarhus.
 When people think of Denmark, they think of Copenhagen, but Aarhus is the perfect example that there’s a lot going on outside the capital.

-A tour of Aarhus with a local costs £28/$33.
-This is for a 2-6 hour tour and includes all guides and transfers.
+I’d really recommend going on a tour of Aarhus with a local.
 This is a really fantastic way of getting to see Aarhus.

 5. Hven Island

 On a 50-minute boat ride from Copenhagen lies the island of Hven, a small but fascinating island.

 With a mixture of Swedish and Danish culture, it offers visitors some of the best views of the Swedish and Danish coastline.
 There aren’t many places you can do that!

 The best way of exploring Hven Island is by bike.
 This means you can explore the forests and enchanting yellow canola fields before cycling along the coastline.

 And if you’re not up for cycling all day, you can always pay a visit to the local cafes and restaurants, offering tasty local specialties all-year round.